jadarve/lluvia-docs/content/en/docs/gettingstarted/basic_concepts.md

 # Loads the SPIR-V program and makes it available as 'Square'
 session.setProgram('Square', 'Square.spv')

-# Runs the lua script declaring the builder, also named 'Square'
+# Run the lua script declaring the builder, also named 'Square'
 session.scriptFile('Square.lua')

 node = session.createComputeNode('Square')